 A client who booked through a marketplace and whose name you looked up before this call is unlikely to leave a review.
 A client you've fished with twice and texted after each trip very likely will.

 Timber & Tackle is built around that principle: direct bookings, post-trip follow-up, and client messaging without paying a per-booking cut to a platform.
-See how it works or review pricing here.
+See how it works or review pricing here — flat $29 a month, free until you accept your first booking.
 The review system and the direct booking system solve the same underlying problem — the platform should not own the relationship between you and your clients.